-WWE presented its first-ever Money In the Bank 2010 pay per view event from the Allstate Arena in Kansas City, Missouri.
+WWE presented its first-ever Money In the Bank 2010 pay per view event from the Allstate Arena in Chicago, Illinois.
 The show began with introductions of the announce team: Jerry Lawler, Michael Cole and Matt Striker.
 What was interesting to note here is that it was a three-person team, as broadcasters from each brand were assembled to create the team.
 That has changed in recent years, as WWE now alternates between Raw specific and Smackdown Live specific commentators.
 This is the WWE Sunday Night Pay Per RetroView for Money In the Bank 2010.

 Smackdown Brand Money In the Bank Ladder 2010 Match

 Kofi Kingston (Intercontinental Champion) vs. Dolph Ziggler vs. Christian vs. ‘Dashing’ Cody Rhodes vs. Matt Hardy vs. ‘The Chosen One’ Drew McIntyre vs. Kane vs. Big Show

 At the beginning of the match, the decision was made to attack both Kane and The Big Show to start.
 But, after the ring is cleared the two big men squared off against one another.
 The Big Show attempted to get another ladder from the outside of the ring, but six of the eight competitors attacked him.
 McIntyre brought in a ladder and attempted to climb the ladder, only to have Matt Hardy stop him s.
 There was then a battle between Matt Hardy and Christian as they jockeyed for position on the ladder, only to take each other of the equation.

 After that, there were alternating opportunities for Dolph Ziggler, Kofi Kingston, Cody Rhodes, Matt Hardy and Christian, all doing their best to get up the ladder.
 One of the biggest spots was Dolph being thrown off the top of the ladder.